 - 15. The mission of the IDC is to support the verification responsibilities of States by providing data, products and services necessary for effective global monitoring after the entry into force of the Treaty. - 16.
 The IDC continues in its provisional mode of operation and supports States Signatories by acquiring and forwarding continuous real time data, selected data segments and radionuclide spectra from the IMS.
 The IDC processes the IMS data along with compiled meteorological data and distributes the resulting products to support the verification responsibilities of States as well as their civil and scientific efforts.
-On average 11 terabytes of data and products are distributed every year.
-States are supported through an online help desk, data retrieval services, training courses, workshops, software and equipment. - 17.
+On average 13 terabytes of data and products are distributed every year.
+States are supported through an online help desk, data retrieval services, training courses, workshops and the provision of software and equipment. - 17.
 The GCI receives and distributes IMS data and IDC products.
 Using a combination of satellite, terrestrial and Internet technologies, this communications infrastructure now spans over 100 countries and territories.
 Subnetworks are being operated in eight States Signatories to complement the GCI.
 Adjustments to the physical infrastructure and procedures are made from time to time to ensure that the GCI continues to transmit data and products securely with 99.5% availability every year. - 18.
-Through the International Noble Gas Experiment, support from European Union Council Decision VII, contributions in kind from the United States of America (USA), and voluntary contributions from Japan, the PTS has been optimizing the capability of detecting signals from nuclear explosions against the global background of natural and man-made radionuclides.
+Through the International Noble Gas Experiment, support from European Union Council Decision funds, contributions in kind from the United States of America (USA), and voluntary contributions from Japan, the PTS has been optimizing the capability of detecting signals from nuclear explosions against the global background of natural and man-made radionuclides.
 The overall goal is to enhance the detection capability of the IMS noble gas systems in order to make them as sensitive as possible to nuclear explosions. - 19.
-The PTS continued its work on the enhancement of the quality of automatic processing results for particulate samples.
-This helped reduce the analyst workload.
-Further enhancements since 2016 improved the consistency of results both for automatic and reviewed radionuclide reports.
-Developments in the processing of data from the next generation noble gas systems and the modernization of interactive analysis software tools continued. - 20.
-The first phase of IDC re-engineering was completed in December 2015.
-The undertaking modernized major aspects of IDC software, such as the system for IMS data and IDC product dissemination, the middleware software that controls the automatic processing of seismic, hydroacoustic and infrasound data, and software modules that perform quality control on waveform segments.
-The second phase of IDC re-engineering was completed in April 2017.
-It resulted in the design of a new unified software architecture that will guide further development and sustainment of the IDC processing software.
-The third phase commenced in December 2018.
-The US government will donate a large body of software to the PTS, which comes from the modernization effort of their own National Data Centre (NDC), with much of the software fully compatible with PTS' requirements.
-This software will be integrated with contributions from other states parties and thoroughly tested.
+The third phase of IDC seismic, hydroacoustic and infrasound (SHI) software reengineering commenced in December 2018.
+This IDC-led effort to make the SHI processing platform modern, flexible, maintainable, updatable, and traceable will include a new pipeline, improved analyst interface and state of health (SOH) capabilities.
+The new system will integrate contributions from several States Signatories.
+The US government has donated two initial releases, including SOH capabilities, of their Geophysical Monitoring Software which comes from the modernization effort of the US National Data Centre (NDC), with much of the software fully compatible with PTS requirements.
+This software will be integrated with contributions from other States Signatories and PTS development, and thoroughly tested. - 20.
+The PTS made significant progress preparing for the automatic processing of data from the next generation noble gas systems and in the modernization of interactive analysis software tools.
+Radionuclide data processing software is being developed and enhanced in a coordinated approach to improve analysis algorithms, provide single software platforms to handle both particulate and noble gas processing, and unify the software used at the IDC and in NDCs.

-21. Since 2016, the PTS released major upgrades of the current seismic, hydroacoustic and infrasound data analysis software provided to NDCs with new functionalities, in particular in the area of infrasound and hydroacoustic processing and real time automatic processing.
-The project was supported financially through EU Council Decision V, VI and VII.
-The new version of the software enables NDCs to more easily combine IMS data and IDC products with data from local and regional stations and from other global networks.
+21. Since 2019, the PTS released major upgrades of both the radionuclide and the SHI data analysis software provided to NDCs.
+In addition, the release process was modernized to enable NDCs to install and update their software more easily.
+The project was supported financially through EU Council Decision V, VI, VII and VIII.
+The new version of the software enables NDCs to combine IMS data and IDC products more easily with data from local and regional stations and from other global networks.
 The PTS continuously enhances and extends the capabilities of software for NDCs.

-Sustaining and Maintaining the IMS
+Sustaining and Maintaining the International Monitoring System